StrahinjaErceg/Smart-Factory-Simulation/README.md

 Running the Project:

-1. Open TIA Portal V15.1 and load the project file (`.ap16` or `.zaparchive`).
+1. Open TIA Portal V15.1 and load the project file (Factory.ap_15).
 2. Open PLCSIM Advanced and launch CPU 1518F-4 PN/DP simulation.
 3. In TIA Portal, select 'Online' > 'Compile and Download to device'.
 4. Start the PLC in PLCSIM Advanced.
-5. Open Factory I/O scene file (`.fio`).
+5. Open Factory I/O scene file (Factory.factoryio).
-6. Configure the I/O address mapping in Factory I/O to match your PLC tags.
+6. Configure the I/O address mapping in Factory I/O to match your PLC tags

-   * Use the provided `IO_Config.xml` or manual mapping guide.
+  * Use the provided Default tag table.pdf.
-7. Press 'Play' in Factory I/O to begin the simulation.
+8. Press 'Play' in Factory I/O to begin the simulation.

 Key PLC Logic Modules: